Organ trade: Free market model

 Many scholars advocate the implementation of a free market system to combat the organ shortage that helps drive illegal organ trade.
 The organ trade's illegal status creates a price ceiling for organs at zero dollars.
 This price ceiling affects supply and demand, creating a shortage of organs in the face of a growing demand.
 According to a report published by the Cato Institute, a US-based libertarian think tank, eliminating the price ceiling would eliminate the organ shortage.
 In the Journal of Economic Perspectives, Nobel laureate Gary Becker and Julio Elias estimated that a $31,700 compensation would provide enough kidneys for everyone on the wait list.
 The government could pay the compensation to guarantee equality.
 This would save public money, as dialysis for kidney failure patients is far more expensive.

 However, other critics argue that such a free market system for organ trade would encourage organ theft through murder and neglect of sick individuals for financial gain.
 Advocates for the free market of organs counter these claims by saying that murder for financial gain already happens; sanctions against such acts exist to minimize their occurrence; and with proper regulation and law enforcement, such incidents in a legal organ trade could be minimized as well.

 Other models

-The incentivized Kidney Donation Model (IKDM) exists as an intermediate between complete Free Market Model and Erin Harris Model, with strong government regulation and rewards with free market approach to donations.
-Currently in place in Turkey, Iran, in which a free organ market exists which "donations" between donor and recipients are allowed.
-However, the government also supplements this donation with incentives such as free/discounted medical health insurance, exemptions from co payments/contribution shares, priority when receiving an organ in the future, priority when finding a job, income tax exemptions for salaried employees, and free or discounted public utilities.